The Show A side / Mix #6 - Blending Drums

 car leaving the starting line.
 It is an earth-shaking event.
 It’s the low

-frequency energy of 10K horsepower exploding nitro methane eight times a revolution turning 10K revolutions per minute moving from 0 to 300 MPH in 3 seconds that gets you.
+frequency energy of 10K horsepower exploding nitro methane eight times a revolution /turning 10K revolutions per minute /moving from 0 to 300 MPH in 3 seconds that gets you.
 It's a big show.

-easy.
+Control rooms where big kick drum sounds come easy scare me.
+Big kick drum sounds do not come easy.
 They are one component of all the drums in a mix.
 All drum tracks make up the kick drum sound.

-recorded as part of a kit or placed into a blend of other individually recorded
+If the kick drum was recorded as part of a kit or placed into a blend of other individually recorded drums the point remains true; the drums should be mixed as a whole element.

 You